webdriverio/webdriverio/docs/CustomCommands.md

 })
 ```

-Note that the result of your custom command will be the result of the promise you return.
-Also there is no support for synchronous commands in standalone mode therefore you always have to handle asynchronous commands using promises.
+**Note:** The result of your custom command is the result of the promise you return.
+Also, there is no support for synchronous commands in standalone mode; therefore, you must _always_ handle asynchronous commands using promises.

 ### Overwriting native commands

 You can also overwrite native commands with `overwriteCommand`.

-It is not recommended to do this because it may lead to unpredictable behavior of the framework!
+It is not recommended to do this, because it may lead to unpredictable behavior of the framework!

 The overall approach is similar to `addCommand`, the only difference is that the first argument in the command function is the original function that you are about to overwrite.
-Please see some examples below:
+Please see some examples below.

-NOTE: examples below assumes sync mode.
-If you are not using it don't forget to add async/await.
+**NOTE:** Examples below assume sync mode.
+If you are not using it, don't forget to add `async`/`await`.

 #### Overwriting browser commands